 About the College of Education, Health Sciences, and Human Services

 Our commitment to preparing highly qualified professionals has earned us a reputation as one of the best teacher preparation universities in New York State.
 We guarantee you will have the chance to be in the classroom from your first year and each year after, culminating in a semester of student teaching during your final year.
 The College of Education offers four undergraduate programs and seven graduate programs.
-Candidates are served by dedicated full-time and part-time faculty members, as well as support staff members.
-In addition to the programs within the College of Education, the College of Education - Professional Education Unit offers 11 initial teacher preparation programs (those leading to a first time teaching certificate) and 15 advanced teacher preparation programs (those leading to additional certificates).
+In addition to the programs within the College of Education, Health Sciences, and Human Services, the Professional Education Unit offers 16 initial teacher preparation programs (those leading to a first time teaching certificate) and 13 advanced teacher preparation programs (those leading to additional certificates).

-- The Fredonia College of Education - Professional Education Unit is fully accredited by the Council for the Accreditation of Educator Preparation.
+- The Fredonia College of Education, Health Sciences, and Human Services - Professional Education Unit is fully accredited by the Council for the Accreditation of Educator Preparation.

 - TESOL graduate students have the opportunity to complete their student teaching in Mexico

 - The College of Education, Health Sciences, and Human Services has refined and expanded partnerships with surrounding P-12 school districts this year.

 - The College of Education, Health Sciences, and Human Services has initiated a regional P-16 Leadership Team that includes Fredonia College of Education administrators and faculty as well as Erie 2 Chautauqua-Cattaraugus BOCES Superintendent's office.
 This group was created to respond to the New York State Governor's P-16 initiative to improve the quality of education in New York State.

-- College of Education faculty published a total of 25 different publications and presented over 50 papers at international, national, state, and regional professional conferences during the last academic year.
+- College of Education, Health Sciences, and Human Services faculty published a total of 25 different publications and presented over 50 papers at international, national, state, and regional professional conferences during the last academic year.

 College of Education, Health Sciences, and Human Services Conceptual Framework